World markets summary:

-The momentum in global equity markets continued through November with a return on the FTSE World Index of 2.61% to sterling investors over the month.
+The momentum in global equity markets continued through November with a return on the UK world index of 2.61% to sterling investors over the month.
 It has to be said that the strength of equity market performance this year has caught most investors by surprise given the backdrop of slower economic growth, US-China trade war and decline in company earnings.
 As we’ve discussed before ‘policy’, in the form of low or even negative interest rates and further quantitative easing, is largely responsible not least because the traditional alternative, fixed interest, is now eye-wateringly expensive and for many, univestible.
 Equities have been the only game in town and until something changes, will remain so.

 Our weightings are based on sterling as a base currency